As well as using a lightweight frame roof overhead the RSK shelters has three additional safety features:

 The complete bamboo poles used for the RSK roof are less combustible then the split bamboo or thin bamboo canes used for traditional lattice roof shelters.
 In addition, the RSK shelters can be disassembled and removed in minutes to create a fire break especially in overcrowded camps.
 This is far more difficult to achieve with lattice roofs and their multiple attachment points.

 c).
 All RSKs have a severe storm option.

-The roof frame of an RSK shelter can easily be swung down to the ground to dramatically lower the wind profile of the shelter within 5 minutes.
+The roof frame of any RSK shelter can easily be swung down to the ground to dramatically lower the wind profile of the shelter within 5 minutes.

-Once lowered the edges of the tarpaulin and frame can then be anchored to the ground with heavy bamboo stakes and ropes or buried in a trough to create a survival capsule.
+Once the frame is lowered the edges of the tarpaulin and frame can then be anchored to the ground with heavy bamboo stakes and ropes, or buried in a trough dug around the perimeter of the shelter.

 The aim is to prevent the wholesale collapse that occurs with traditional makeshift shelters in severe storms.
-It will also get the family down and close to the ground at a time when airborne debris, especially CGI sheeting, is most dangerous.
+It also gets the family down and close to the ground at a time when airborne debris, especially CGI sheeting, is most dangerous.

 The feedback we have had from individuals living in regions prone to severe storms that have seen the storm option demonstrated has been very postive.
 We now need to further assess the shelter under very high wind conditions to evaluate its full value.